andkrau/NuanceResurrection/README.md

 The emulator does not use a native implementation of the NISE mixer.
-This means that if your system cannot run Nuance reasonably fast, you can expect audio to sound distorted, slow and possibly several octaves lower than expected.
+This means that if your system cannot run Nuance reasonably fast, you can expect audio to sound distorted and slow.
 When running with dynamic recompilation enabled, sound output is reasonably good and so audio interrupts are enabled by default.
 Audio interrupts can be disabled via the configuration file but some programs may not work correctly if audio interrupts are not enabled.
 In particular, some games will wait for a particular sound to complete where the completion is determined by NISE having had played all samples.
 If audio interrupts are disabled, NISE will never update the sample pointer and hence will never update the sound channel as being available.
-This is observable in Chomp where running into a ghost will lock up the game as the "player died" sound never "finishes" causing a wait loop to execute indefinitely.
+This is observable in Chomp, where running into a ghost will lock up the game as the "player died" sound never "finishes" causing a wait loop to execute indefinitely.

 ### SYNTH support